 For its size, no island in the world has more world-class beaches than St. John.
 There are a few exquisite stretches of sand on the South Shore and East End, but most are found on St. John’s famed North shore, where each scalloped bay is more picturesque than the next.

-Here — exclusively for guests and friends of Island Abodes — is our short guide to St. John beaches.
+Here — exclusively for guests and friends of Stay STJ — is our short guide to St. John beaches.
 This is just our personal take, but it’s based on many, many (did we say many?) hours at each and every one of these spectacular beaches.
 We’re sure you have your own favorites and insights.
 Send us your thoughts and we’ll include in the next update.

 Honeymoon can be reached by trail from Salomon or down the same trail adjacent to the VINP sign on Northshore Road.
 Learn more here.